brianteeman/cleanup/README.md

 ## Notes

 - Always **backup your site** before running the script, especially if using `--delete`.
-- Whitelisted folders and `/unused` are never modified.
+- Whitelisted folders are never modified.
-- Works best on Joomla sites using standard table structures.
+- Works only on Joomla sites using standard table structures.
 Custom extensions may require adjustments.

 ---